What is bronchitis?

 Cough drops won't stop your cough, but they may make your throat feel better.

 - Breathe moist air from a humidifier, a hot shower, or a sink filled with hot water.
+Follow the directions for cleaning the humidifier.

 The heat and moisture can help keep mucus in your airways moist so you can cough it out easily.